Shut Up and Eat: Description

 Shut Up and Eat was a "Philly-inspired" food cart at the A La Carts pod on Division Street, and later a brick and mortar sandwich shop at the intersection of Cesar Chavez Boulevard and Gladstone Street in southeast Portland's Creston-Kenilworth neighborhood.
+Portland Mercury's Ned Lannamann described the interior as containing indoor and outdoor seating, additionally noting the large kitchen.
+Willamette Week's Martin Cizmar wrote that the restaurant's design looked similar to "a classic lunch counter", stating that the restaurant had no patio.
+Shut Up and Eat had a seating capacity of approximately 30 people.

-The casual counter-service restaurant's menu included breakfast, meatball, and submarine sandwiches, cheesesteaks (including one called the Broad Street Bomber), and other sandwiches.
-The Butternut Squash sandwich had roasted butternut squash, egg, and arugula on an English muffin.
+The casual counter-service restaurant's menu included breakfast, meatball, and submarine sandwiches, as well as cheesesteaks, such as the "Broad Street Bomber".
+The "Butternut Squash" sandwich had roasted butternut squash, egg, and arugula on an English muffin.
 The mortadella sandwich had mortadella, provolone, fried egg, and caramelized onions.
+Pearl Bakery supplied the bread.
+Shut Up and Eat also offered happy hour.